 New York's National Ranking

 New York's estimated average IQ of approximately 100.7 places it 15th nationally โ significantly above the national average of 100 and well above California (95.5, 23rd) and Texas (95.7, 22nd).
 This difference is meaningful and reflects New York's higher educational attainment rates, higher per-pupil school spending, and the cognitive selectivity of New York City as a destination for highly educated professionals.
+To understand how IQ scores are distributed across populations, it helps to consult the full IQ score chart โ which shows where any given score falls on the national bell curve.

 | Rank | State | Est. Average IQ | Key Characteristic |